Breast Implant Health Check in Edinburgh

 Why Choose Ultrasound Screening?

-*While ultrasound can detect fluid collections (seromas) around implants, there is currently no screening test for BIA-ALCL.
-Any detected fluid would require specialised laboratory testing (CD30 immunohistochemistry) for proper diagnosis.
+While ultrasound detects fluid collections, there is no screening test for BIA-ALCL — any detected fluid requires specialised laboratory testing for diagnosis.

 Who Should Book a Check?